Residence Life Application Timeline

-What are the Residence Life Mixer, Info Nights, and RA Meet and Greets?
+What are the Residence Life Meet and Greets and Info Nights?
 Do I have to attend these events?

 The Info Nights are more structured evenings where professional staff members and Residence Life student leaders will share their experiences and answer any questions about the position and the application process.
 More information explaining the various Residence Life positions (RA, RCC, RPA, GHC, RPA) will also be presented.
-The Info Nights are being offered on Thursday, November 7th at 6pm in Thomas 271 and Tuesday, December 10th at 5:30pm in the Library 053.
+Exact dates, times, and locations are forthcoming.

-Attendance for the Mixer and the Info Nights is highly encouraged, but not mandatory in order to apply.
+Attendance at the Meet and Greet and Info Nights is highly encouraged, but not mandatory in order to apply.

 Where can I go for résumé and cover letter help?

 Career and Employment Services (CES) is an excellent on-campus resource.
 We have also created a resume and cover letter guide to help get you started on preparing your application.